Publication Ethics

 • Manuscripts received for review must be treated as confidential documents.

-• Reviews must be conducted objectively and based solely on scholarly merit.
+• Peer review must be conducted objectively, fairly, and based solely on scholarly merit, originality, and relevance.

-• Reviewers should accept assignments only within their area of expertise.
+• Reviewers should accept assignments only within their area of academic expertise.

-• Any conflict of interest must be disclosed to the editor, and the reviewer should decline the review if necessary.
+• Any conflicts of interest must be disclosed to the editor.

 • Reviews should be completed within the agreed timeframe.